patthoege/hangmangame-pp3-python/README.md

 #### Landing Page:
 ![Landing Page](assets/images-readme/landing-page.png)

-The landing page displays the title of the game, the name of the developer, and a section with game rules where the player has the choice to read it or start the game.
-Next, the player has the choice to read the rules of the game or dive straight to play the game.
-Below this section, there is a prompt for the user to enter their name to begin the game.
+The landing page displays the game's title along with the developer's name.
+To add an element of visual appeal, the text is rendered in red color, and the sentences are animated using the typewriter function.
+This approach is aimed at enriching the user's experience.

 ### Game Rules
 Players have the option to review the game rules before beginning the Hangman game.
 They can do so by entering either `Y` or `N`.
 If any other letter or input is provided, they will be prompted with an invalid choice message until the player enters the correct input.

 * ![Game Rules Invalid Input](assets/images-readme/game-rules-invalid-input.png)
 * ![Game Rules](assets/images-readme/game-rules.png)

+### Enter Username
+Beneath the rules section, a prompt awaits the user, inviting them to input their name to initiate the game.
+An image illustrating this can be found above, in the "Game Rules" picture.

 #### Possible Outcomes:
 The player may encounter three potential scenarios when making a letter choice: